illustration of a IBCLC supporting a parent and child

 What is an IBCLC?

 The World Health Organization reports that “mothers and other caregivers require active support for establishing and sustaining appropriate breastfeeding practices.”
-Whether lactation comes easily for you or not, having a strong support system is key to meeting your feeding goals.
+Research shows that having a strong support system is key to meeting your feeding goals.
 Thankfully, no one is better prepared to offer you expert, personalized lactation care than your IBCLC.
 Read on to learn exactly what IBCLCs do, how they help parents, and how you can find an IBCLC today.

 What do different lactation consultant certifications mean?

-Certified by the International Board of Lactation Consultant Examiners, IBCLCs can work in many different healthcare settings, from hospitals to private practices.
-While lactation educators can offer education and support, only IBCLCs have completed the rigorous training required to become internationally recognized lactation experts.
-IBCLC certification programs require 2-5+ years, and candidates must complete 90 hours of lactation-specific education and 300-1,000 hands-on hours of clinical training.
-And to maintain their accreditation, IBCLCs must earn their recertification every five years.
+Certified by the International Board of Lactation Consultant Examiners, IBCLCs are the only kind of lactation consultant that can offer clinical care and can work in many different health care settings, from hospitals to private practices.
+While lactation educators and other breastfeeding support roles can offer education and support, only IBCLCs have completed the rigorous training required to become internationally recognized lactation experts.
+IBCLC certification programs may take a candidate 2-5 years, in which they must complete 90 hours of lactation-specific education, 14 higher education health science courses, and up to 1,000 hands-on hours of clinical training.
+To maintain their accreditation, IBCLCs must earn their recertification every five years.

 In comparison, Certified Lactation Counselors (CLCs) and Certified Lactation Educators (CLEs) complete 45 hours of education and one online or in-person class.
 CLCs also need to complete 18+ hours of continuing education every three years.